Michael A. Taylor Preview, Player Props: Twins vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 15th in the league with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.7 K/9, which ranks 15th in MLB.

-- The Pirates have a 4.60 team ERA that ranks 24th across all league pitching staffs.
+- The Pirates' 4.61 team ERA ranks 22nd among all league pitching staffs.

-- Pirates pitchers combine to allow 137 total home runs at a rate of 1.1 per game (to rank 11th in the league).

-- The righty last pitched on Sunday against the Cincinnati Reds, when he threw 3 2/3 innings, allowing three earned runs while giving up five hits.
+- The righty's last appearance came on Sunday against the Cincinnati Reds, when he tossed six innings, surrendering one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.